nahci13/ScootNShoot/readme.md

 4)finds the direction of greatest signal strength after calculating a rolling average on sampled data 5)orients antenna in most optimal direction

+The aruino code included was a modified version of ..... (fix this, credit source)